linkspreed/BeYou/README.md

 ## Features

  - **Friends** Users can add others as a friend
- - **Follow/Unfollow** Kitchat also support following system like Twitter/Facebook
+ - **Follow/Unfollow** BeYou also support following system like Twitter/Facebook
  - **Real-Time** Real-Time Newsfeed, Chat, & Notifications and Profile Updates
  - **Share** Users can share any public post on Kitchat
  - **Smart Publisher** Publisher auto-scrap (Music, Videos, Links)